Tri-Agency Open Access Policy on Publications

 Additional information and resources

-CIHR has developed a suite of tools and resources that will help clarify this new policy and how it will affect grant recipients:
+A suite of tools and resources were developed to help clarify the policy and how it affects grant recipients:

 For further information, please contact email@example.com.